 The program provides students with a closely related mix of theory and clinical practice.
 Students gain clinical experience in hospitals, nursing homes, and clinics.
 The program requires a minimum of four years of full-time study.

-Classes and prerequisites have changed recently, for the most up to date information, refer to the School of Nursing webpage.
+Classes and prerequisites change from time to time for the most up to date information, refer to the Bachelor of Science in Nursing information page.

 For advising and additional information, please contact:

 3211 Providence Drive